berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 For the root node, I store both the cache-array and this dereference struct in the same `userdata`.
 Child nodes only need the dereference struct.[^lua_dereference] This dereferencing does add some complexity, but it's worth it to avoid proliferating duplicate cache-arrays, which would fill up CPU cache and slow things down.

 Finally, all subscript strings are cached all in C, and I only need to create a `userdata` for each node, not a table.
-The irony is that the iteration1's original motivation to re-use Lua strings was a false economy.
-It turns out that it's just as fast to copy the strings into C as it is in Lua to do the necessary check that all subscripts are strings.
+The irony is that iteration1's original motivation to re-use Lua strings was a false economy.
+It turns out that it's just as fast to copy the strings into C as it is, in Lua, to do the necessary check that all subscripts are strings.
 And it doesn't even waste any memory, because the Lua strings can then be garbage collected instead of held by reference.

 By now, I've taken 25 days to implement this thing.
 I'm going to have some serious explaining to do to my employer.
 That, in fact, is how this article began.

 ### Iteration 4: The gauntlet challenge - cheap node creation

-Virtually instant subnode creation is possible if `light userdata` were used for it.
+Virtually instant subnode creation is possible if [`light userdata`](https://www.lua.org/pil/28.5.html) were used for it.
 However, these nodes could never be freed since `__gc` finalizer methods do not work on `light userdata` in Lua.
 Can anyone think of a workaround?

 Consider a Lua object for database node `demographics`.
 Subnodes can be accessed using dot notation: `demographics.country.person`.
 Even with our latest design, subnodes still have the overhead of allocating a full `userdata`.
 But Lua has a cheaper type called a `light userdata`: which is nothing more than a C pointer, and free to create.
 We just need to pre-allocate space for several dereferenced subnodes within the parent node's `userdata`, and child nodes could simply point into it: